 WRFA will continue to recruit diverse candidates for future open positions, internships, volunteers and community advisory board members.

-Local Content and Services Report
+2021-22 Local Content and Services Report (As of September 2022)

 The Corporation for Public Broadcasting makes most, if not all the public affairs programming possible.
 It has allowed us to hire our news/public affairs director.
 CPB Funding makes the myriad of Public Service Announcements and regular weekly arts coverage possible at no cost to cultural and arts groups.
 It has facilitated the partnerships we’ve made that enrich the entire community.
 The Funding allows us the very special outreach opportunity at Jamestown High School.